Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 encryption -- at rest
 Event Driven Architectures = publish/subscribe model whereby there is a publisher (or publishers) which sends out notifications that something happened and subscribers (hereafter referred to as consumers) who are interested in things that happened.
-Good decoupling but hard to track impact of changes. event streaming https://kafka.apache.org/intro event-driven architecture = uses events to trigger and communicate between decoupled services, common with microservices Externalized configuration failure -- hardware failure modes -- arbitrary = server produce arbitrary response at arbitrary times
+Good decoupling but hard to track impact of changes. event streaming https://kafka.apache.org/intro event-driven architecture = uses events (from producers) to trigger and communicate (across message channels) between decoupled services (consumers).
+Common with microservices.
+Externalized configuration
+failure -- hardware
+failure modes -- arbitrary = server produce arbitrary response at arbitrary times